Durocornovium: Interpretation

-Cornovium may either be a common noun in Brittonic meaning "horn, peninsula", or derive from the British Cornovii people of the Midlands, based around Wroxeter; alternately, we may have or an identically-named tribe from the area of Durocornovium.
+Cornovium may either be a common noun in Brittonic meaning "horn, peninsula", or derive from the British Cornovii people of the Midlands, based around Wroxeter; alternately, we may have or an identically named tribe from the area of Durocornovium.
 There is, however, a mention of a Cohors I Cornovium in Roman records and suggestions have been made that they were connected with the site, though no evidence exists.

+A minor tributary of the Cole, which rises at Chiseldon and flows past Durocornovium, was known variously in late Saxon charters as Dorcyn, Dorcan, Dorternebrok, probably derived from a British form *Dorce; this stream may have given its name to the settlement.